tIsGoud/makeSnapshot/readme.md

 _Optional flag._

+### --ignoreCase or -i

+Due to a feature request this flag was added to make the search for the 'machineName' case insensitive.

+_Optional flag._

 ### --keepExisting or -k

 Only one snapshot is allowed due to a platform policy.
 The default behaviour is to overwrite the existing snapshot.
 The 'keepExisting' flag makes sure that the existing snapshot is not overwritten.